VISIT OUR HISTORICAL LOCATIONS

 Office Hours: 9:00 a.m.-5:00 p.m.
 Monday-Friday

-1:00-4:00 p.m.
+Mansion Tours Hours: We are pleased to announce that the Centre Furnace Mansion has reopened for tours by appointment.
+Tour hours are 1:00-4:00 p.m.
 Sunday, Wednesday, Friday.
-Mansion Tours are free and open to the public; donations are welcome (suggested $4.00).
+Mansion tours are free and open to the public; donations are appreciated (suggested donation $4.00/person.)
 Please allow 1 hour for a tour.
-Arrivals after 3:00 p.m. may receive an abbreviated tour.
-The first two floors are accessible.
+The first two levels and restrooms are accessible.

 Boogersburg One-Room Schoolhouse: Grounds open dawn to dusk.
 Tours by appointment during warmer months (March – October).
 (Annual open house occurs each August.
-Check events calendar for details.)
+Check the events calendar for details and the date.)

 Centre Furnace Mansion